 If it keeps happening, consult a healthcare professional.
 They can take a look and advise on any next steps.

-What happens to your period after getting an IUD?
+What period products should you use after getting an IUD?

 If your period is much lighter, things may be a little dry down there.
 Skip the pads or tampons as a preventive measure.
 Pads can cause chaffing, and without lubrication, even the smallest tampon can feel like sandpaper.